Honest sharing

 If this happens, if the threat passed and the energy is released, our body then starts to reactivate the ventral vagus and returns to relaxation and a state of safety.
 If, however, the body does not relax and the energy stays stuck in our system, we remain in a perpetual state of high alert, which over time may be downregulated but is never fully resolved.
 This is what causes more and more dysfunction and dis-ease on the physical, emotional and mental levels the longer it lasts, and which creates separation from others.

-This resolution would happen if the child were able to communicate to a parent or caregiver what’s going on inside of it in any given situation and what it needs in order to feel safe.
-It needs to express its emotions, its thoughts and any physical sensations it experiences, all in a safe environment to someone the child trusts and who does not attack the child for any of it.
+This resolution would happen if the child were able to communicate to a parent or caregiver what’s going on inside of it in any given situation, thereby releasing and rebalancing the energy.
+It needs to communicate its emotions, its thoughts and any physical sensations it experiences, all in a safe environment to someone the child trusts and who does not judge or attack the child for any of it (judgement is also an attack!).
 Unfortunately, for almost all of us this never happened to the degree that it should have.

 That is what honest sharing is all about.
 We do that which was impossible when we were children.
-We express what’s going on inside of us at this very moment.
-What we feel, what we think, and what we sense in our body.
-The important part is that we do it without being identified with it, because the part that feels and thinks this is the child in us that experienced the trauma, and we are no longer that child.
+We communicate what’s going on inside of us at this very moment from the perspective of an observer - what we feel, what we think, and what we sense in our body.
+The important part is that we do it without being identified with it, because the part that still feels and thinks this way is the child in us that experienced the trauma, and we no longer are that child.
 We are grown up, and what was a life-threatening situation for us when we were children is no longer a threat at all.
+If we can communicate it all without being identified with the part of us that experiences the pain and hurt, we discharge the energy and eliminate the need to express it in ways that hurt others.

-When we do that, we are the witness to what happens in us, and we communicate in a safe environment, to a person that feels safe to us, such as a spouse or good friend, what the child in us was unable to communicate back then.
-This reestablishes the contact to another member of our species and resolves the traumatic situation that we were stuck in.
-Where before we had closed down, we now open up, and as the blocked energy passes through our system and is released, our body can finally return to a state of relaxation in safety.
-The ventral vagus gets reactivated and our whole life changes, literally.
+When we do that, we are the witness to what happens in us, and we communicate in a safe environment, to a person that feels safe to us, such as a spouse or good friend, what the child in us was unable to communicate or even express back then.
+This rebalances the energy, reestablishes the contact to another human being, and resolves the traumatic situation that we were stuck in.
+Where before we had closed down, we now open up, and as the blocked energy starts to flow again our body can finally return to a state of relaxation in safety.
+The ventral vagus gets reactivated and our whole life can begin to change, literally.

-Since we live in a dualistic universe, separation is experienced from two opposing perspectives - male and female:
+Since we live in a dualistic universe, life is experienced from two opposing perspectives - male and female:

 To understand how and why these perspectives are experienced and expressed we should look back to the beginnings of humanity in a hunter-gatherer/caretaker society.

-The autonomy type is the typical hunter-gatherer who can be alone for longer periods of time without the need for constant companionship.
-His purpose, on one hand, is to hunt for and gather food and take it back to his mate, family or tribe, and on the other hand the defense against threats to his own and therefore also their survival.
+The autonomy type is the typical hunter-gatherer who can be alone for longer stretches of time without the need for constant companionship.
+His purpose, on the one hand, is to hunt for and gather food and take it back to his mate, family or tribe, and on the other hand the defence against threats to his own and by extension also their survival.

 The merging type is the typical caretaker who is usually surrounded by those she takes care of - children, elderly or sick members of the tribe.
 Caretaking is her purpose - to ensure that others get all their needs met.
-To her, failing to do that threatens their survival.
+To her, failing to do that threatens their survival and by extension also her own.

-Last but not least we should understand that we are not either autonomy type or merging type but both, to varying degrees.
-Depending on how balanced the masculine and feminine energies inside a person are, the more or less they can express both behaviours and qualities.
-An autonomy type can be afraid of hurting others almost as much as of being hurt himself, and feel/express anger and hate almost as much as sadness and loneliness.
-A merging type can be afraid of being hurt almost as much as of hurting others, and feel/express sadness and loneliness almost as much as anger and hate.
-Only extreme expressions of one or the other type are so obvious that they are of special note, such as the narcissistic personality disorder of an autonomy type, or the helper syndrome of a merging type.
+Last but not least, we should understand that we are not either autonomy type or merging type but both, to varying degrees.
+Depending on how balanced the masculine and feminine energies inside us are, the more or less we express both behaviours and qualities.
+At times, an autonomy type can be afraid of hurting others almost as much as of being hurt himself, and feel/express anger and hate almost as much as sadness and loneliness.
+A merging type can sometimes be afraid of being hurt almost as much as of hurting others, and feel/express sadness and loneliness almost as much as anger and hate.
+Only extreme expressions of one type or the other are so obvious that they are of special note, such as the narcissistic personality disorder of an autonomy type, or the helper syndrome of a merging type.
 Given the energetic imbalance, it is not unusual that such types attract each other, often with catastrophic consequences.
+In order to heal, we must endeavour to come closer to a balanced state.
+The autonomy type heals by focusing a bit more on the needs of others and not only on his own (38-45% other vs. 55-62% own), and the merging type heals by focusing a bit more on her own needs and not only on those of others (38-45% own vs. 55-62% other).
+This leads to balanced energy dynamics in relationships between autonomy and merging types and, in combination with honest sharing, allows both partners to heal and (re-)connect.

-What I offer as a practitioner of honest sharing is a safe environment and myself as the partner who listens to what must be told and heard, the experience of how to share without being identified with the traumatized part, and without being judged for whatever is communicated.
+What I offer as a practitioner of honest sharing is a safe environment and myself as the partner who listens to what must be told and heard in order to correct energetic imbalances, as well as the experience of how to communicate without being identified with the traumatized part, and without being judged or attacked for whatever is communicated.

 All information given in this blog is Copyright © 2026 by Astrobiomancy Ltd. All rights reserved.
 No part of this blog article may be reproduced by any means – other than for “fair use” as brief quotations embodied in articles, social media posts or the like – without prior written permission of the author.